prajdabre/multiindicmt24/_pages/about.md

 ### Submission details

+* If you wish to participate then please fill this [form](https://docs.google.com/forms/d/e/1FAIpQLScT_PxHGAoLD5huUJtrKpglut4G-0cY0qa7xJE5_2V-g32gbQ/viewform?usp=sf_link) so that we may send you the hidden test sets when it is time.
 * Constrained submission:
 	* If you use the data and models mentioned above the your submission will be considered as constrained.
 * Unconstrained submission: